camerond/camerondaigle/posts/three-types-of-meetings.md

 system, because you often get _feedback_ in the form of inquiries, approval/disapproval, or simply gut reactions to the work you're presenting.

-This type of dynamic is most at risk of devolution: you may feel compelled to act directly on feedback from a superior mid-meeting, especially if said superior isn't aware of the power they hold and are quick to provide gut reactions that cause you worry or anxiety.

-At a smaller scale, this could even happen with, say, a designer presenting their designs to their peers – if one of those peers holds more sway due to status, seniority, or even just privilege, the presenter may have to really fight the temptation to devolve the meeting.
+This dynamic exists even at smaller scales.
+For example, imagine a designer simply presenting their designs to other designers on the team in a weekly critique call.
+If one of those colleagues holds more sway due to status, seniority, or even just privilege, the presenter may have to really fight the temptation to devolve the meeting into a Decision Meeting (which we'll examine in the next section).

 Conversely, let's picture a situation where your company made a structural change and is now hosting a Q&A session about it.
 In that case, the leadership again holds the power, but is now inviting feedback.

-At least in my experience, company leadership isn't that likely to switch tactics midstream – their challenge is to be aware of the power they hold as a presenter to keep the feedback meeting rewarding and relevant to the people providing feedback through
+Power tends to be empowered by the status quo, so company leadership isn't that likely to switch tactics midstream – they're probably not at risk of suddenly devolving the meeting in the same way.
+Their challenge is instead to be aware of the power they hold as a presenter and focus on making the feedback meeting rewarding and relevant to the people providing that feedback.

+For example, this might look like _not_ trying to respond to feedback in the moment, but instead listening to the feedback, taking notes, and providing considered answers in a followup readout (a status meeting!) or written recap.

 ### Feedback Meetings: Devolution